enspyrco/monorepo/containers/ci-tools/README.md

 A Docker container with the flutter tool & various CI tools installed in a minimal ubuntu image.

+The container uses Flutter stable, currently version 3.0.0.
+If Flutter has released a new version (see [SDK releases](https://docs.flutter.dev/development/tools/sdk/releases)) this repo should be updated with a PR that changes the version number in this text to the new version.
+The CI will do the rest.

 > [Project Notes]

 With the available tools you can: